If your Out of Time witness statement has been rejected

 Who decides whether to accept or reject my Out of Time witness statement?

 It is actually the local authority, who decide whether or not to allow you to file the witness statement late.
-If they refuse to grant permission, they will inform that Traffic Enforcement Centre and the application with then be passed to an Officer of the Court.
+If they refuse to grant permission, they will inform the Traffic Enforcement Centre and the case will then be passed to a TEC Court Officer.
 They can decide whether or not the local authorities decision was the correct one.

 Can I appeal the rejection of my Out of Time witness statement?

-Yes you can.
-In the letter outlining the rejection, the Traffic Enforcement Centre will inform the motorist that he can ‘seek a review’ of the decision.
-He would need to do this by way of an N244 application to the Traffic Enforcement Centre.
-You have 14 days from the date of service of the decision to submit your application.
+In the letter outlining the rejection, the Traffic Enforcement Centre will inform you that you may seek a review of the rejection by way of an N244 Application.
+You will need to submit the N244 within a period of 14 days from the date of service of the decision.
 There is a fee to pay for this application of £123.
+Unfortunately, this fee is applicable for each application rejected.
+It is therefore very important to seek advice before considering an N244 Application and in particular, if you have multiple Out of Time applications that have been refused.
 If you are in receipt of applicable benefits, you will likely qualify for exemption from paying.
 We have an entire page on the subject on an N244 application here.

 What happens if I do not file an N244 to seek a review?